primefaces/primefaces/docs/10_0/components/graphicimage.md

 ## Displaying Charts with JFreeChart

-Server side generated charts of JFreeChart can be easiy rendered as image.
+Server side generated charts of JFreeChart can be easily rendered as image:

 ```xhtml
 <p:graphicImage value="#{jFreeChartView.chart}" />